vesc0/transactions-analysis/README.md

-# Transactions Analysis
+# Fraud Detection in Financial Transactions

-A Python-based project focused on analyzing financial transactions to detect patterns and potential fraudulent activities.
+A Python-based project that analyzes simulated financial transaction data with the goal of detecting fraudulent activity.
 It leverages statistical techniques, machine learning models, and insightful visualizations to extract and analyze patterns in the data.

 Dataset: [Kaggle](https://www.kaggle.com/datasets/vardhansiramdasu/fraudulent-transactions-prediction?select=Fraud.csv)